Dylan Carlson Player Props: Cardinals vs. Giants

-On Tuesday, Dylan Carlson (.378 on-base percentage in past 10 games, 66 points above season-long percentage) and the St. Louis Cardinals play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 7:45 PM ET.
+Dylan Carlson and his .378 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the San Francisco Giants and Anthony DeSclafani on June 14 at 1:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Giants.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Giants.

 Dylan Carlson Game Info & Props vs. the Giants